primiano/perfetto-docs/docs/data-sources/android-log.md

 # Android Log

-_This data source is suported only on Android userdebug builds._
+_This data source is supported only on Android userdebug builds._

 The "android.log" data source allows to record log events from the Android log daemon (`logd`), the same events that are generally available via `adb logcat`.